tiyd-python-2015-05/curriculum/basics/week3/README.md

 * Room to be vacuumed is 15x20 feet.
 * Each turn, the Roomba moves 1 foot (or until it hits a wall).
-Whatever space the Roomba is on is cleaned.
+Whatever space (1 ft x 1 ft square) the Roomba is on is cleaned.
 * Assume the Roomba can remember only one thing: the number of degrees it last rotated.
 * Our default Roomba will move in a straight line until it hits a wall, then